CSCoursework/cs-toptrumps/.github/README.md

 }
 ```

 To accompany this type, we create a `New` function that we can use to create a new instance of `Game`.
-This is required because it has unexported fields that can't be set outside of the `game` package.
+This is required because the struct has unexported fields that can't be set outside of the `game` package.

 ```go
 // New creates a new instance of `Game`, based on the decks provided.